 - If what you're cleansing out of the wound is stringy and yellow, and the wound base appears more granular after cleansing, it is most likely slough.

 - If there is an odor, erythema, and signs and symptoms of infection, you're most likely dealing with purulence or purulent drainage.

 Additional Important Takeaway Points

-- Anytime you have a stable eschar on a heel (no fluctuance, purulence, odor, etc.), do not unroof or debride it, and involve podiatry and/or vascular specialists.
-Keep it dry and stable, offload the area as much as possible, and gather input from the specialists.
+Anytime you have a stable eschar on a heel (no fluctuance, purulence, odor, etc.), do not unroof or debride it, and involve podiatry and/or vascular specialists.
+Keep the wound dry and stable, offload the area as much as possible, and gather input from your consulting services.

-- You will not see slough in a stage 2 pressure injury.
+You will not see slough in a stage 2 pressure injury.
 Slough is present only in stage 3 pressure injuries and higher.
-Slough may be present in other types of wounds such as vascular, diabetic, etc.
+Slough may be present in other types of wounds such as vascular, diabetic, among others.